Updated for 2026

 Pros

-• Huge restaurant database
+• Huge food and restaurant database

 Cons